Code-Institute-Submissions/gym-website/README.md

 Block element <p> </p> also did not give a blank line with a carriage return.
 Blank space is ignored by HTML.
 White text on a white background seems too complicated.
 Coders Coffeehouse lesson used <br> which was a carriage return in the middle of an address.

+Gap
+Gap between middle and right sections.
+Inspecting code did not highlight any stray padding.
+Gap was due to 1% left over from giving 33% to each of the three sections.
+Changed mid section to 34% wide.

+Facebook and Instagram Icons not visible on the right of the screen.
+Contact section background set to Red, Green and Orange during page development.
+Body set to left and right 10px margin.
+Footer is inside body.
+Footer had margin on left but none on right.
+Looking at Google Inspect Element.
+The footer was starting on the left but was overflowing to the right.
+The footer left section was also to the right of the contact details section above.
+The footer sections seemed to getting set as a percentage of the full page width not the page width less the margins.
+Changed left and right body margin to 1%.
+Changed footer width to 98%.
+This is a workaround.
+With more time this can be debugged more.

+Note
+The Home page has "just" a hero image in the center.
+The Contact page had 3 sections across the page, the same as the footer.
+This is why the contact page (labelled as index.html) was debugged first.

+Social Media Icons
+The social media icons in the footer were appearing above the footer.
+The footer has two sections top and bottom.
+The "window" was being applied to the top section only.
+The fix was to set the bottom section fixed to the bottom and the top section set relative to it.

 TBD's
 - Fix pdf links in MD above.